Everything you need to know before bringing home a new family member

 - Pigs do not sweat.
-They need an area to cool off outside, like a kiddie pool or even a mud hole, and need access to fresh water 24/7.
+They need an area to cool off outside during the summer months, like a kiddie pool or even a mud hole, and need access to fresh water 24/7.

 - A pig is a routine-driven creature.
 They like to have their meals at the same time every day, and will let you know (loudly) if you deviate from their schedule.
 Like deviate by minutes.
 They will also wake up with the sunrise, and head to bed at dusk.
 If you can’t stick to a routine, a pig is not a good pet for you.

 - Pigs need companionship and attention.
 They love to have their tummies scratched, and to snuggle with you.
-They are not a good pet to keep if you work long hours and therefore can’t provide attention and companionship.
+They are not a good pet to keep if you work long hours or frequently travel, and therefore can’t provide regular attention and companionship.

 - Pigs can coexist with other animals, but are not a good combination with dogs.
 But there are so many cute dog and pig videos on Instagram!
 We cringe every time we see these videos.
 While dogs and pigs can coexist, they do not understand each other.
 Instinctually, dogs are predators and pigs are prey.
 Normal pig behaviors, like squealing or running, may trigger the predator instinct in your loving family dog, and that’s it–the pig has no way to defend itself from the attack.
 Additionally, pigs have different methods of communication that dogs may find annoying.
 Pigs and dogs must only interact under strict supervision, and never be left alone together.

 - Pigs are dominant animals, and will try to be alpha in your household.
 If not properly trained, a dominant pig can be aggressive (especially to house guests and strangers), and become rude when they want something.
 You must learn dominance training to be alpha to your pet pig, otherwise, they will not be a fun family addition.